devsticks/wrist-zapper/production_hardware/README.md

 You can make your very own Wrist Zapper - just be careful, you can really hurt yourself with one of these.

-If you want to get the cool stuff working first, follow this guide step-by-step - otherwise go for it in any order.
-The steps aren't very dependent on one another.
+If you want to get the cool stuff working first, follow this guide step-by-step.
+Otherwise go for it in any order - the steps aren't very dependent on one another.
 If you make your own Wrist Zapper please give me a shout - I'd love to see it!

 # Table of Contents
 1. [Device Electronics](#1-device-electronics)